anweiss/cddl/README.md

 ## CLI

 A CLI has been made available for various platforms and as a Docker image.
 It can downloaded from the [Releases](https://github.com/anweiss/cddl/releases) tab.
+The tool supports parsing of `.cddl` files for verifying conformance against RFC 8610.
+It also supports validation of `.cddl` documents against `.json` files.
+Detailed information about the JSON validation functions can be found in [validating JSON](#validating-json) section below.
 Instructions for using the tool can be viewed by executing the `help` subcommand:

     $ cddl help

 If using Docker:

 > Ensure your Docker client has been [authenticated](https://help.github.com/en/articles/configuring-docker-for-use-with-github-package-registry#authenticating-to-github-package-registry) into GitHub Package Registry.
-Replace `<version>` with an appropriate release tag.
+Replace `<version>` with an appropriate [release](https://github.com/anweiss/cddl/releases) tag.
 Requires use of the `--volume` argument for mounting `.cddl` and `.json` documents into the container when executing the command.
 The command below assumes these documents are in your current working directory.

     $ docker run -it --rm -v $PWD:/cddl -w /cddl docker.pkg.github.com/anweiss/cddl/cddl:<version> help

-The tool supports parsing of `.cddl` files for verifying conformance against RFC 8610.
-It also supports validation of `.cddl` documents against `.json` files.
-Detailed information about the JSON validation functions can be found in the section that follows.

 ## Website